 Wanting to have a baby but are concerned about Zika virus exposure?
-Pregnancy planning and safe sex is an essential part of preventing the spread of the Zika virus and its associateds birth defects.
+Pregnancy planning and safe sex is an essential part of preventing the spread of the Zika virus and its associated birth defects.

 Women Who Live in or Travel to Zika Regions

-Women who plan to become pregnant but live in a known Zika virus al region should consult a physician before trying to conceive.
+Women who plan to become pregnant but live in a known Zika virus region should consult a physician before trying to conceive.
 Waiting at least 8 weeks to conceive is a recommended precaution for women with Zika exposure.

 Men Who Live in or Travel to Zika Regions

-Men who have been diagnosed with Zika infections should wait at least 6 months before safely trying to conceive as Zika virus lives longer in sperm cells than it does in the blood stream.
+Men who have been diagnosed with Zika infections should wait at least 6 months before safely trying to conceive as Zika virus lives longer in sperm cells than it does in the bloodstream.
 Men who have been traveling to a Zika region but with no known infection should wait a precautionary 8 weeks to attempt conception.

 Treatment for Zika virus is directed at relieving the symptoms of infection.
 If diagnosed with Zika, get plenty of rest and drink fluids in order to prevent dehydration.
 Medications such as acetaminophen (Tylenol) can relieve fever and pain.
 Patients infected with Zika virus should avoid mosquito bites for the first week of the illness in order to prevent the spread of Zika to others.